goopilot/openhab-addons/bundles/org.openhab.binding.folderwatcher/README.md

 # FolderWatcher Binding

-This binding is intended to monitor FTP and local folder and its subfolders and notify of new files
+This binding is intended to monitor S3, FTP and local folder and its subfolders and notify of new files

 ## Supported Things

-Currently the binding support two types of things: `ftpfolder` and `localfolder`.
+Currently the binding support 3 types of things: `ftpfolder`, `localfolder` and `s3bucket`.

 ## Thing Configuration